 The tour will begin with a short safety briefing at the Solheimajokull glacier base camp.
 Your expert guide will tell you everything about the safety gear you’ll be using (crampons, a harness, an ice ax, and a helmet) and all about the hike that awaits you.

 This is a moderate activity, which means that you’ll be walking on bumpy, uneven terrain and will need to be able to hike 1.5 hours each way on the ice (3 hours round trip).
 You can expect some mild ascents and descents but no special experience is required for this walk.
 Anyone with an average physical health and fitness level should be able to complete this tour.

 The hike will take you onto the glacier.
 Led by a trained glacier guide, walk on the totally alien terrain of the ancient ice mass, passing by thrilling crevasses, blue sinkholes, and rugged ice ridges.
-You’ll have a few short photo stops and the guide will tell you all about the geology of the area and the glacier itself, such as when and how it was formed, as well as other interesting facts.
+You’ll have photo stops along the way and the guide will tell you all about the geology of the area and the glacier itself, such as when and how it was formed, as well as other interesting facts.

-After you have filled both your eyes and your camera with all of this natural beauty, you’ll return to the base camp using the same path that you took to get to the cave.
+After you have filled both your eyes and your camera with all of this natural beauty, you’ll return to the base camp.

-Join us in exploring this secret blue wonderland!
+Join us in exploring the secret blue wonderland of Sólheimajökull!

 For those choosing the roundtrip pick up from Reykjavik

 On the way back to the capital, we will stop by some majestic waterfalls.
 When the length of the daylight allows us (16th Nov - 31st Jan) we’ll stop by the beautiful waterfall of Skógafoss which is located in the beautiful Skógar area and is also the inspiration to dozens of folklore tales.
 We recommend to hike up the right side of the waterfall to see the troll’s face that stares at the waterfall for all eternity after forgetting time and turning into stone admiring Skógafoss.